Dependants

 Your dependants can show they have the required funds in a variety of formats.
 For example, your dependants could submit a bank statement, bank letter, passbook or fixed deposit certificate.

-The financial documentation must show that the required level of funds have been held for a minimum consecutive 28-day period.
-This means that the funds must not have dropped below the amount that your dependants need to show at any time during the 28 day period.
-This amount your dependants need to show should remain in the account until the visa has been issued to them.
+The financial documentation must show that the required level of funds has been held for a minimum consecutive 28-day period.
+This means that the funds must not have dropped below the amount that your dependants need to show at any time during the 28 days.
+The amount your dependants need to show should remain in the account until the visa has been issued to them.
 In addition, the financial document must not be more than 31 days old on the date the visa application is submitted.

-If you are in receipt of official financial sponsorship from either a government or international company which covers the living costs of any dependants, a letter from the sponsor confirming this can be submitted to meet the financial requirements.
+If you receive official financial sponsorship from either a government or international company which covers the living costs of any dependants, this can be explained in the ‘additional information’ section of the application, along with a cover letter from the sponsor confirming this can be submitted to meet the financial requirements.
 The letter would need to confirm the amount they are providing to cover the living costs for any dependants.
 If it does not cover the full amount required, additional financial documentation would need to be provided to cover the shortfall.

 How do my dependants apply for a dependant visa?

-The student dependant visa application is online.
+The Student Dependant visa application is online.
 Your dependants can make their online application once they have prepared all the required documents.
+Each dependant must complete a separate application.

 Applying outside the UK